 Connect Shopify to Back-mund

 Back-mund is the customer's product information manager.
 It will push products, variants, prices, images and inventory into Shopify automatically.
-You don't need to install any third-party Shopify app for this integration.
-Total setup on your side: ~20 minutes.
+The install uses Shopify's Dev Dashboard custom-distribution flow — no App Store, no embedded UI.
+Total setup on your side: ~30 seconds after the app is configured.

 System status